 The unifying ingredient in these breads (except for almojabanas) is the yuca (cassava, tapioca) starch, which gives them their special texture (and makes them gluten-free).
-I've found that the tapioca flour I can buy at health food stores in the US is very fairly sour because it has been fermented.
+We've found that the tapioca flour you can buy at health food stores in the U.S. is very fairly sour because it has been fermented.
 Some of that sour flavor is good in these recipes, but too much can be overwhelming.
-I like to use half sour cassava starch, and half sweet ("dulce" or " doce," which is unfermented).
-You can find the sweet cassava flour online here.
-Or you can make things very simple and just order the pão de queijo mix!
+We recommend to use half sour cassava starch, and half sweet ("dulce" or " doce," which is unfermented).

 Chipa and pandebono have both tapioca flour and cornmeal (pão de queijo does not typically have cornmeal).
 Chipa is made with a very finely ground cornmeal.
 Processing US-style cornmeal for a few seconds in a food processor works well as a substitute.
 The cornmeal used in Colombian pandebono is called masarepa, which is pre-cooked cornmeal normally used to make arepas.
 It's fairly easy to find masarepa in Latin markets or even in the Latin food section of your supermarket.

 The cheese is another specialty ingredient.
 All three of these breads are made with a local salted version of fresh cows milk cheese, similar to queso fresco.
 In Brazil, pão de queijo is made with queijo minas cheese, from the Minas Gerais region.
 Substituting half feta and half farmer's cheese works well in all three of these recipes.
 Be sure to taste the dough for salt—some farmer's cheeses are saltier than others.